-- 13th: A Conversation With Oprah Winfrey and Ava DuVernay – Oprah dives into the filmmaker’s process of making the documentary, her passion on illuminating the issues around mass criminalization of African Americans and how she gathered all the information and expert interviews from both side of the aisle.
+- 13th: A Conversation With Oprah Winfrey and Ava DuVernay – Oprah dives into the filmmaker’s process of making the documentary, her passion for illuminating the issues around mass criminalization of African Americans, and how she gathered all the information and expert interviews from both sides of the aisle.
 Watch on Netflix.

-- The Butler – is an American historical drama loosely based on the real life of Eugene Allen, an African-American who is a witness of notable political and social events of the 20th century during his 34-year tenure serving as a White House butler.
+- The Butler – is an American historical drama loosely based on the real-life of Eugene Allen, an African-American who is a witness to notable political and social events of the 20th century during his 34-year tenure serving as a White House butler.
 Watch on Netflix.

 - What Happened Miss Simone? – Using never-before-heard recordings, rare archival footage, and her best-known songs, this is the story of legendary singer and activist Nina Simone.
 Watch on Netflix.

 - The Black Power Mixtape 1967-1975 – Taking a fresh approach to the story of the American Civil Rights Movement, Soundtrack for a Revolution features the powerful music from the movement.Focusing on the freedom songs sung by protesters on picket lines, in mass meetings, in paddy wagons, and in jail cells, this film celebrates the vitality of the music and the infectious energy that is provided.
 Watch on Netflix.